Darialyphia/clashing_destiny_v2/docs/DESIGN_DOCUMENT_V2.md

 ## Start of game

 At the start of the game, both players draw 7 cards.
 They have the opportunity to replace up to 3 cards from their hand.
 This is called a **mulligan**.
-Oncve both player have chosen to mulligan or not, their Level 1 hero from their Destiny deck (see below) is automatically played.
+Once both player have chosen to mulligan or not, their Level 1 hero from their Destiny deck (see below) is automatically played.

 ## Turn structure